jspm/generator/README.md

 }
 </script>
 <link rel="modulepreload" href="https://ga.jspm.io/npm:react@18.2.0/index.js" integrity="sha384-i6bD4Fz1JxnWeeJ6W+zAMk/LgkWeHJ/B+22ykUkjaKgPupuM4UDtOU/2bSE8sEyC" />
-*/
 ```

 ### Using a Different CDN

-Package resolution in JSPM is handled using the concept of a [provider](./docs/interfaces/GeneratorOptions.md#defaultprovider), which is something that knows how to translate between versioned javascript packages and URLs.
-The list of providers that are supported by the generator out of the box is:
+Package resolution in JSPM is handled using the concept of a [provider](./docs/interfaces/GeneratorOptions.md#defaultprovider), which is something that knows how to translate between versioned packages and URLs.
+The list of providers that are supported by the generator out-of-the-box is:

-* `"jspm"` - The **default provider**, resolves to the JSPM CDN.
+* `"jspm.io"` - The **default provider**, resolves to the `jspm.io` CDN.
 * `"nodemodules"` - For **local workflows**, resolves to the local `node_modules` folder.
-* `"jspm.system"` - Resolves to the JSPM CDN, but with SystemJS module format.
+* `"jspm.io#system"` - Resolves to the `jspm.io`, but with the SystemJS module format.
 * `"skypack"` - Resolves to the Skypack CDN.
 * `"jsdelivr"` - Resolves to the jsDelivr CDN.
 * `"unpkg"` - Resolves to the unpkg CDN.